 Roman Numerals Above 3,999

 The standard Roman numeral system, using only I, V, X, L, C, D, and M, can represent numbers from 1 to 3,999.
 For larger numbers, classical authors used several extensions.
+The converter on this site supports vinculum notation up to 3,999,999.

 Vinculum (Overline) Notation